emagri/sudoku/README.md

     <Solution.NOT_FOUND: 'solution not found'>

+In the above output, the puzzle was only solved partially.
+In non solved cells, on the right are showed the candidate values.
 The parameter `use_brute_force` (disabled by default) enables the use of brute force in case attemps based on logic are not enough to solve the puzzle.

 ``` python
 b = Board(board)